MautushiD/MautushiD/README.md

 #### Hi there :wave: This is Mautushi Das
-  - 🔭 I completed my Master's in the School of Animal Sciences at Virginia Tech (June 2024).
+  - 🔭 I completed my Master's from Virginia Tech (June 2024).
-  - 🌱 I’m currently working in The lab of Animal Data Sciences (ADS) .
+  - 🌱 I worked in The lab of Animal Data Sciences (ADS) .
-  - 💞️ My work is focused on Computer Vision, Data analysis , Machine Learning, and Deep Learning.
+  - 💞️ My work was focused on Computer Vision, Data analysis , Machine Learning, and Deep Learning.
+  - Actively seeking for any full time job related to Data anlysis.
+ML, DL, CV or similer field.
   - 📫 How to reach me mautushid@vt.edu :woman_student:
   <div align="center">